iamgoatedasf/Jarvis/README.md

 pyaudio==0.2.11
 SpeechRecognition==3.8.1
 pyttsx3==2.90

-pvporcupine==1.11.0
+## Note
-requests==2.28.1
+- make sure all the files are in the same folder, and I reccomend using a virtual environment. pvporcupine==1.11.0 requests==2.28.1
 # This ensures that when others clone my repo, they can install all the necessary libraries.